Contrasting Jackson Financial (JXN) & Its Rivals

 |2.36

 81.2% of Jackson Financial shares are held by institutional investors.
 Comparatively, 59.6% of shares of all “Life insurance” companies are held by institutional investors.
-14.7% of shares of all “Life insurance” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+14.6% of shares of all “Life insurance” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Dividends